RubenCid35/RubenCid35/README.md

 ### Hi there 👋

 I am Rubén Cid.
-At the current time, I am an student 🌱 in the Universidad Politécnica de Madrid.
+At the current time, I am a student 🌱 in the Universidad Politécnica de Madrid.

 ## USED LANGUAGE 💬:

   - Python.(Data Science && ML && Others)
   - Rust
-  - R. (Focus for NPL)
+  - R. (Focus for NPL and Data Science.
+Statistics)

 ## Prefered Technologies
 ## CURRENT PROJECTS  🔭: